-Mercifully, the flight goes smoothly, and Alan's settled into his hotel room about four hours later.
-He grabs a quick dinner and then sits down with two Chattanooga team members to plan the next day's strategy.
-First, they've got to scope out the President's speaking venue, somewhere inside the Chattanooga Aquarium.
+Mercifully, the flight goes smoothly, and Alan's at the Chattanooga field office at 11:30AM.
+He grabs a bite in the cafeteria (no meal on such a short flight) and then sits down with two Chattanooga team members to plan the day's strategy.
+They've got to scope out the president's speaking venue, somewhere inside the Chattanooga Aquarium.
 He's going to get on the soapbox about science education.
-"That's nice, Alan thinks, but that's not what concerns me."

 The Aquarium is located smack in the middle of the city, with lots of streets radiating out through the commercial district and into the neighborhoods.
-The Aquarium is also situated fairly far away from the Chattanooga Metropolitan Airport, which means it might make more sense to ferry the President in by helicopter instead of having his motorcade weave through several miles of city streets.
-However, that means the team has to find an open space large enough for the helo to land.
-"This assignment won't be easy, especially on this tight time schedule," Alan thinks as he shakes his head.
-But that's why they give it to the Secret Service.
+The Aquarium is also situated fairly far away from the Chattanooga Metropolitan Airport.
+"This assignment won't be easy, especially on this tight time schedule," thinks Alan as he shakes his head.
+But that's why they gave it to the Secret Service.

-The next morning, Alan's team meets at the Aquarium, and then fans out across the city, each with his own set of tasks to complete by the end of the day.
+At 1:00PM, Alan's team meets at the Aquarium before fanning out across the city, each with their own set of tasks to complete in the next four hours.
 Although Alan's got a handheld GPS to help him figure out where to go, that's certainly no substitute for local knowledge or street smarts.
-That's why the local team members have taken on the task of finalizing the President's travel route, after determining a helicopter trip isn't feasible for flight safety reasons.
-Translated: That means there's not enough room for the helo to land safely in the midst of a city full of buildings.
+That's why the local team members have taken on the task of finalizing the president's travel route.

-Alan meets with the Chattanooga team again over dinner.
+Alan meets with the Chattanooga team again over dinner at 5:00PM for one last briefing.
 For security reasons, they can't discuss these Top Secret plans at a restaurant table.
-They've picked up a nice Italian meal, including some hot garlicky bread, to enjoy in the Secret Service office.
-Guess if they're all eating the bread, everyone suffers equally.
+They've picked up a nice Italian meal—including some hot garlicky bread—to enjoy in the field office.
+Usually garlic is a bad choice in such close quarters, but if they're all eating the bread, at least everyone suffers equally.